skyekshi/skyekshi.github.io/_posts/2024-06-27-Efficient-fine-tuning-methods-for-large-language-model.md

 ![](/images/discrete.png)

 We can see a big drop of performance in some of the modification cases, while with P-tuning the result is more stable.
-One may ask, what exactly is the magic wand - how are the differentiable virtual tokens introduced?
+The following figure further illustrates how soft prompts work and why not only prefixes are permitted:

 ![](/images/comp.png)